For the friend who taught me what truly unshakable joy looks like…

 Hear me out on this: every day, we have the power to choose joy.
 WE HAVE THE POWER to choose joy.

-As someone who has lived with depression, I know that statement may seem offensive.
-If you struggle with depression, like so many do, I’m not saying what you’re feeling isn’t debilitating.
-I’m not saying you want to feel that way.
-I know it doesn’t seem like there’s another option or that anything is within your control.
+As someone who has lived with depression, I know that statement may seem offensive to some.
+If you struggle with depression (or something even more crippling), like so many do, I’m not invalidating what you’re going through.
+It’s warfare.

 For so long I was deceived into believing that my reality was controlled by depression.
-That I HAD to submit to the dark thoughts, deep pit of despair, and waves of complete numbness.
-But every single bit of it was a lie.
+That somehow because of depression, I didn’t get to live in the warmth of God’s joy.
+But it was a lie.

 We don’t have to live in bondage to heartache.

-We don’t have to be squashed by the weight of depression.
+We don’t have to be squashed by the weight of anything.

 WE have the choice.

-How to Have Joy in the Midst of Trouble
+How to Have Joy in the Midst of Anything

-As we read the opening statement of that passage, we may ask ourselves how we can even begin to develop the ability to smile in the face of trouble, let alone rejoice in it!
-The verses that precede the above passage hold a key:
+As we read the opening statement of the passage of Scripture I shared above, we may ask ourselves how we can even begin to develop the ability to truly rejoice in the face of adversity.
+To live a vibrant and God-glorifying life no matter what–like Val.

-Our joy wells up from within when we’re confident and secure in what Jesus did.
+Our joy wells up from within when we’re confident and secure in what Jesus did and how it changed the trajectory of our lives.
 From this faith, we are assured that we have peace with God.
-When we understand this on the heart level, we have hope in every situation, knowing that God can turn even the worst of situations into victories for our good and His glory.
+When we understand this on the heart level, we have hope in every situation.
+Because WE ARE CHILDREN OF GOD.
+We’ve been grafted in and infused with God’s own precious Spirit.

 “Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit.”